Florence, Italy - www.aboutflorence.com

 More info: The museum of the "Cathedral"

 Filippo Brunelleschi started in 1420 with the construction of the CUPOLA.
 The diameter of the inner span (m.
 41.50) is close to the maximum limit for any kind of masonry dome.
-Instead of recuperating precedent techniques, Brunelleschi invented a technique based on his knowledge of the "way of building" of the Romans which he put at the service of a new concept and new kinds of technical, cultural, aesthetic problems, involved in the realization of the cupola.
-Basically the construction of the dome depended on the use of a building technique capable of avoiding any dangerous discontinuity in the masonry (27,000 tons).
+Instead of re-using usual methods, Brunelleschi invented a technique based on his knowledge of the Roman's "way of building," which he put at the service of a new concept and new kinds of technical, cultural, aesthetic problems, involved in the realization of the cupola.
+Basically, the construction of the dome depended on the use of a building technique capable of avoiding any dangerous discontinuity in the 27,000 tons of masonry.
 The cupola was thus built as a self supporting growing form.
 The dome is surprisingly modern: in this double shell, the lighter exterior cupola protects the inner cupola from the elements, while the two work together thanks to the powerful connecting ribs.
 Completed in 1436, the Cupola is the most characteristic feature of the Florentine skyline, symbolising a great cultural tradition and the city's civic awareness.
-The Cupola's interior has been decorated by Giorgio Vasari (1511-1574) and Federico Zuccari (c.
+The interior celing of the Cupola was painted by Giorgio Vasari (1511-1574) and Federico Zuccari (c.
 1540-1609) with a huge fresco representing the Last Judgement.

-The "Cupolone" or huge dome remains, with the cathedral bell-tower, known as the "CAMPANILE DI GIOTTO", the most striking feature of any view of the city.
-Giotto, the famous painter and architect designed the tower, although at his death in 1337 only the lowest part was complete.
+The "Cupolone" or huge dome, along with the cathedral bell-tower, remains to be known as the "CAMPANILE DI GIOTTO" and provides the most striking feature of any view of the city.
+Althoug Giotto, the famous painter and architect, designed the tower, only the lowest part had been completed at his death in 1337.
 Work was continued under Andrea Pisano (c.
-1290-1349) and Francesco Talenti (active 1325-1369) who completed the structure repeating the decoration of marble relieved by windows.
+1290-1349) and completed under the eye of Francesco Talenti (active 1325-1369), by repeating the decorative style of marble relieved by windows.

 Our suggestion for your museums tickets reservation